Blog of employees

 What does contemporary residential design look like in India?

-Fast urbanization and demand for housing, new technologies and folk styles, climate and culture all have to be considered and balanced in an attempt to find their way after the dominance of western influence in architecture.
+Rapid urbanization and housing demand, new technologies and folk traditions, climate and culture — all of it has to be weighed and balanced as the country finds its own way after the long dominance of Western influence in architecture.

 Here are a few examples of contemporary residential projects that are setting a new tone.